Hazardous Household Products – What Makes Them Dangerous and How to Handle Them Responsibly

 We tend to see home cleaning as a tedious, repetitive, but ultimately safe process.
 After all, aren’t dust and dirt the true threat to your well-being?
 Well, not quite.

 The next time you reach out for the colourful bottles under your kitchen sink, take a few minutes to read their warning labels.
 Because what they contain may be far more dangerous than the things you’re about to clean.
 At the Go Cleaners, we know that their improper usage might lead to some serious health complications.

 What Makes a Detergent Hazardous?

 If and how much a given cleaning product can affect your health depends on the type of ingredients it contains.
 For instance, most kitchen, bathroom, and other household chemicals come with at least 5% of ammonia – a poisonous substance that can cause skin irritation and even severe burns on contact.

-In case you’ve missed them, check our previous posts in Household Enemies category:
+In case you’ve missed them, check our previous posts:

 Examples of Dangerous Home Products

 Just because some product smells good, doesn’t mean it’s also good for your health.
 A prime example of that is one of the most popular chemicals in every household – the air freshener.
 Containing an organic compound called formaldehyde, the mixture inside the spray can irritate your eyes, throat, skin, or lungs.